sympower/sympower-composite-actions/README.md

 This action:
 * checks out the repository,
 * configures Gradle and credentials for it,
-* configures AWS credentials and logs in to ECR,
+* configures AWS credentials and logs in to ECR.
-* populates `env.REPOSITORY_NAME` environment variable.

 Required inputs for this GitHub actions:
 * `secrets` - JSON string of the GitHub secrets.